-It has been getting coooold lately, cold for Southern California anyways!
-This is perfect weather for you to cook up some soup.
+This is perfect, simple cold weather soup.
 If you haven’t built up the courage to try the bitter melon soup I posted the other week, Vietnamese chicken soup with elbow macaroni might be a simpler start :).

 What’s that you say?
 Elbow macaroni isn’t Vietnamese?…hmm.
 You’re right, you’d probably never find this soup served in Vietnam or in any Vietnamese restaurants.
 This is strictly some homemade chicken soup you’ll find in Vietnamese-American homes.